How to Lower Closing Costs

 Your last resort should be to get a loan that incorporates your closing costs into the monthly mortgage payment.
 A no-closing cost mortgage is the most advantageous when interest rates are low, since the interest rate of this type of loan is higher than a standard mortgage.
 Though this option isn’t the best for anyone shopping for the best monthly payment, it is one of the only ways a person without lump cash can become a homeowner.
 Later on, as interest rates improve, refinancing can be a great option, especially when the owner pays down the mortgage to no longer pay PMI.

-Find Solutions at Marketplace Homes
+Find Solutions to Lower Closing Costs at Marketplace Homes

 Marketplace Homes is a nationwide full-service brokerage that can assist you with everything from buying a new home to releasing a portfolio of investments.
-Contact us to connect with one of our real estate experts who can offer you creative solutions like Sell & Stay to lower lender-related closing costs.
+Contact us to connect with one of our real estate experts who can offer you creative solutions like Sell & Stay to lower closing costs.